gryadka/js/README.md

 Of course replicated log is a more powerful data structure than replicated variable, but for a lot of cases it's enough the latter.
 For example, a key-value storage can be build just with a set of replicated variables.

-# Principles
+# Design principle

-The main principle of Gryadka is to get rid of everything if it isn't essential to the replication and if it can be implemented on the client side.
+The main principle of Gryadka is **to get rid of everything if it isn't essential to the replication and if it can be implemented on the client side**.
 A lot of things which look essential to replication actually can be implemented as an above layer.
 Among them are transactions, sharding, consistent backup and leader election.

 #### Transactions